A Few Things to Know About Croatia

 We stopped in Sibenik and Primosten for a quick walkabout – both are lovely little towns with lovely buildings.
 In hindsight I think spending a night in Primosten would probably be pretty amazing and neither of those towns seemed particularly touristy.

 Most people we talked to said that Split was a good jumping off place to head to Hvar but not a place that they would recommend spending a lot of time.
-We felt quite differently – we absolutely LOVED Split and felt like one night wasn’t nearly enough.
+We felt quite differently – we absolutely LOVED the city and felt like 24 hours in Split wasn’t nearly enough.

 Our room in the Apartments Korta was lovely but it was also down the skinniest 2-way street I’ve ever driven on (in case you’ve rented a car – beware!).
 We had cheap pitchers of “tochino” while we waited to eat at a darling but tiny restaurant called Villa Spiza.